cjsauer/genetic-sandbox/docs.md

 <dd><p>A key/value store where keys can be a single string, or an array of strings</p>
 </dd>
 <dt><a href="#Serializable">Serializable</a></dt>
-<dd><p>An interface for recursively serializing and deserializing object to and from
+<dd><p>An interface for recursively serializing and deserializing objects to and from
 JSON.</p>
 </dd>
 </dl>